Amrabrazek/React/Redux/README.md

     value: 0,
 }

-export default function counterReducer(state= initialState, action) {
+export default function counterReducer(state= initialState, action) {   //the reducer take the action as a parameter and according to it's type it change the staet
     switch (action.type) {
         case INCREMENT:
             return {